Trispectrum and higher order spectra for non-Gaussian homogenous and isotropic field on the 2D-plane: Introduction

-where $\mathcal{C}_{2}\left( r\right) =\operatorname*{Cov}\left( X\left( \underline{x}\right) ,X\left( \underline{y}\right) \right) $.
+where $\mathcal{C}_{2}\left( r\right) =\operatorname*{Cov}\left( X\left( \underline{x}\right) ,X\left( \underline{y}\right) \right) $, $r=\left\vert \underline{x}-\underline{y}\right\vert $.

 The third order structure of a homogenous and isotropic stochastic field $X\left( \underline{x}\right) $ is described by either the third order cumulants (bicovariances) in spatial domain or the bispectrum in frequency domain.
-The bicovariance
+The bicovariance of $X\left( \underline{x}\right) $ is